1 Cannondale SuperSix EVO$2,599.991006 reviews

 Generalizations are best avoided, in reference to the qualities of particular materials.
 While it can be said that aluminum transfers more vibration than carbon fiber, it’s also true that there is a range of aluminum alloys used in frame-building.
 These frames are also built using a range of methods, each with their own qualities.

 The same can be said of carbon fiber and steel.
 There are a multiplicity of construction methods used to make carbon tubing – as there is also many different steel ‘recipes’.
 Each of these methods, alloys and treatments possess their own qualities, strengths and weaknesses.

 A high ‘stiffness to weight ratio’ is one of the qualities most sought-after by frame-builders.
 Carbon fiber presents the best example of this.
 At professional levels, it is ubiquitous.
 It’s strong, stiff and light.
 It can also be fine-tuned using incremental adjustments in the construction process.

 Frame shapes are not restricted to straight or bent lengths of tubing.
 Unorthodox shaping is also unlikely to affect resilience or durability, as compared to other materials.

 Due to its tendency toward stiffness and aerodynamism, carbon fiber is favored by racers and sprinters.

 At the lowest possible price bracket for road bikes; from $650 to $1400, both aluminum and carbon fiber frames are available.
 However, it’s likely that an aluminum frame will present better value for money than basic carbon.

 Carbon fiber bikes can usually be found for prices above $1400.
 At over $2000, it accounts for a majority of frames sold.

 Above $2800, the quality of carbon fiber is at its highest.
-You’ll find that the best road bikes available will employ specially engineered types of carbon.
+You’ll find that some of the best road bikes available will employ specially engineered types of carbon.
 This includes Cannondale’s ‘Ballistec’ technology and EPS (Expandable Polystyrene System), as used on Rondo’s HVRT.